 Fresh eggs are amazing and having chickens as pets can be a fun way to get them.
-However, not all chicken breeds are necessarily very people friendly… In this post, I have put together some of the highest-rated chicken breeds for temperament and egg production!
+However, not all chicken breeds are necessarily very people friendly… In this post, I have put together some of the highest-rated chicken breeds for temperament, maintenance and egg production!

 Orpingtons are Exceptionally mellow, easy-going chickens.
 They also come in a variety of cool colors.
-Some of those colors are: Chocolate, Jubilee, Black, White, Lavender, Blue, Partridge, Barred and even Crele.
+Some such colors include: Chocolate, Jubilee, Black, White, Lavender, Blue, Partridge, Barred and even Crele.
 However, Orpingtons are most commonly are sold in Buff.
 Orpingtons are curious and friendly.
-However, they are sometimes a little nosy (even if they mean well).
-The Orpington pictured above loved sitting on my shoulder and preening my hair as a pullet… However, Orpingtons can get pretty big so she quickly outgrew my shoulder. ☺️ A healthy Orpington hen will lay 150-200 tan/cream-colored eggs per year (for the first few laying years)… (Read more)
+The Orpington pictured above loved sitting on my shoulder and preening my hair as a young chicken… However, Orpingtons can get pretty big so she quickly outgrew my shoulder.
+A healthy Orpington hen will lay 150-200 cream-colored eggs per year (for the first few laying years)… (Read more)

 Australrops are exceptionally mellow tempered and gentle.
 They originated out of black Orpingtons.
 Australorps are also exceptional layers.
 A healthy Australorp will lay 250-300 light brown eggs per year (for her first few laying years)… (Read more)

-Easter Eggers (EEs) are hybrids that carry the genes for blue or green eggs.
-They are most commonly crossed with Amaraucanas (a popular, somewhat more difficult to obtain, green/blue egg layer breed).
+Easter Eggers (EEs) are hybrids that carry the genes for blue or green eggs (they are bred with at least one green/blue egg-laying breed).
+They are most commonly crossed with Amaraucanas (a popular, somewhat more difficult to obtain, green/blue egg layer breed) or Legbars (a beautiful blue-egg laying breed).
 Easter Eggers are commonly sold under the name ‘Americana’ or another miss-spelled variation of Amaraucana.
 This is largely responsible for the confusion surrounding EEs and Amaraucanas.
 Since Easter Eggers are hybrids, there is no guarantee exactly what color of eggs an EE hen will lay when she matures.
 Physical characteristics are also somewhat variable.
 However, Easter Eggers are generally sweet, gentle, friendly chickens.
 Although they can be a little shy a times, they are lively, comical, fun to watch and often easily handled.
 Although Easter Eggers usually lay green or blue eggs, since they are hybrids, some EEs lay cream/tinted or light brown eggs.
 Easter Eggers lay ~200-300 eggs per year… (Read more)

 Naked Necks are an unusual breed and one might think… “Really, who would want a partially featherless chicken?”
 But as odd as they may look at first, Naked Necks are actually pretty cool!
 Naked-Necks are not only very friendly and even-tempered but very hardy.
 Naked Neck hens lay ~150-200 eggs per year… (Read more)